raulrobinson/franchise-network-management/README.md

 1. Clone the repository
 2. Navigate to the project directory
+3. Select the desired profile:
+   - `local` for local development
+   - `dev` for development (no shared by author, use secrets or keyvault)
+   - `test` for testing (no shared by author, use secrets or keyvault)
+   - `prod` for production (no shared by author, use secrets or keyvault)
-3. Run the following command to start the application:
+4. Run the following command to start the application:
    ```
-   ./gradlew bootRun
+   ./gradlew bootRun --args='--spring.profiles.active=dev'
    ```
-4. The application will start on port 8080 by default
+5. The application will start on port 8080 by default
-5. You can access the API documentation at `http://localhost:8080/webjars/swagger-ui/index.html`
+6. You can access the API documentation at `http://localhost:8080/webjars/swagger-ui/index.html`

 ### API Documentation